samlitowitz/samlitowitz.github.io/_posts/2023-10-14-code-priority-hierarchy.markdown

 is being done.

-For repeated desirable outcomes, a developer *MUST* understand the code before using it or modifying it.
+For repeatable desirable outcomes, a developer **MUST** understand the code before using it or modifying it.

-1. must understand to modify (deterministic? outcomes)
-2. must understand to use (includes testing)

 ## Performance